iotaledger/data-marketplace/README.md

 The data-marketplace uses [Firebase](https://firebase.google.com/) as storage solution.
 You need an active Firebase project to use the data-marketplace.
 Please create one.

-### Add config.json in src/
+### change config.json.example

-There is an example config.json file in the src directory.
-Create a config.json file with the same structure.
+There is a json example in the src directory.
+Rename the config.json.example to config.json.
+Replace all values with the values from your Firebase project.
-You can get the information in the Firebase getting started guide for your project.
+You can get get the information by the Firebase getting started guide in your project.

 ### Enable Google Authentication